 How much is tuition?
 Tuition is $120 per month.
 This deposit will be applied to your September 2017 tuition.
 In the event your child does not attend HCSD Preschool for 2017-2018, the district will only be able to refund 50% of this deposit.

 Do I need to live in the district for my child to be a peer?
 Yes, all preschool students (children with special needs and peers) MUST be Hilliard City School District residents.

 What happens to the peers in Three-Four Classrooms the following school year?
 All three-four peers returning the following school will be placed in a peer transition class.

 When do Three-Four peer parents need to decide if their child is returning the following school year?
-Three-Four peer parents will have until the first week of October to decide.
+Three-Four peer parents will have until the second week of November to decide.
 Parents who would like to have their child return will need to complete a tuition contract and deposit.
 Please be aware that families who decline a peer spot will be unable to get it back.

 What happens to current peers and/or prospective peers who participate in kindergarten screening, register for kindergarten and/or the early entrance process for kindergarten?
 Parents who choose to have their child participate in a kindergarten screening, register for kindergarten, or apply and/or complete the early entrance kindergarten process will lose their peer spot for the following school year.

 What happens if I want to wait another year for my child to attend preschool once my child is selected for the Peer Program?
 Parents who decide they want to delay the preschool peer program once a spot is offered will not be offered a new spot the following year.